-Our final guide is how to only delete duplicated music on your iPhone.
 If you think you have more than one copy of a song on your iPhone, the song will play more often when shuffling songs, and will also take up unnecessary space on your device.

-The quickest way to find and remove these duplicates, with the most control, is by using a trusted third party software such as Tune Sweeper.
+The quickest way to find and remove these duplicates, with the most control, is by using a trusted third-party software such as Tune Sweeper.

 Tune Sweeper is an application for PC and Mac computers which will analyze your iTunes library for duplicate songs, and delete them for you automatically.

-Once you've deleted all of your duplicate music from iTunes, you can go ahead and sync your iTunes library with your iPhone.
+Once you've deleted all your duplicate music from iTunes, you can go ahead and sync your iTunes library with your iPhone.

-If you have a little extra time and patience to find and remove your iPhone duplicates, you can use iTunes’s inbuilt functionality. iTunes does a great job of listing the duplicate music in your library, however, it does not provide any help in deciding which files to remove, which Tune Sweeper can intuitively and automatically do.
+If you have a little extra time and patience to find and remove your iPhone duplicates, you can use iTunes' inbuilt functionality. iTunes does a great job of listing the duplicate music in your library, however, it does not provide any help in deciding which files to remove, which Tune Sweeper can intuitively and automatically do.